 That is not how it feels to us ourselves of course.
 But that is the reality in effect.

-If you are a parent in a situation like this, recognise that your aversion is a psychological handicap – a hang-up, an area of irrationality – in your own thinking.
+If you are a parent in a situation like this, recognise that your aversion is a psychological handicap—a hang-up, an area of irrationality—in your own thinking.
+It is your own problem, not your child’s problem to solve with you.
 It can be very liberating to realise that this is what it is.
 I remember when (several decades ago) I realised that I had a hang-up about violent films.
 Until that moment, I would feel very bad whenever there would be a violent film on TV, but somehow, when I realised that I just had a hang-up, that realisation in itself lessened the amount of unease I felt in connection with violent films.